 Firmness Scale: 6.5/10

 There’s a reason why you’d be hard-pressed to find a bed made completely of memory foam or another pressure-relieving material, and that reason is gravity.
 Overnight, your body will be pulled gently toward the ground, and without the right type of support, you’d bottom out on the mattress, nullifying the use of pressure relief.
+This lack of support could result in back pain either emerging or worsening.

 Rather than having to pick up your mattress at a store or pay expensive delivery fees, Bear comes shipped in a box right to your door for free within the continental U.S. After unwrapping it and giving it a few hours to inflate, it should be ready for sleep in no time.

-If you’re in the market for the latest and greatest in performance materials and technology that could potentially amplify your rest, you might want to check out the studies that are ongoing with the materials in this mattress to see if its right for you.
+If you’re in the market for the latest and greatest in performance materials and technology that could potentially amplify your rest, you might want to check out the studies that are ongoing with the materials in this mattress to see if it's right for you.

 Great Motion Isolation